mohdaliiqbal/vagrant-phd3/README.md

 ###Default Settings
 following are the default settings
-- Default IP 192.168.0.200 for ambari - hostname ambari.localdomain
+- Default IP 10.211.55.200 for ambari - hostname ambari.localdomain
-- Default IP 192.168.0.201 ...
-192.168.0.203 for PHD nodes - phd1.localdomain, phd2.localdomain, phd3.localdomain respectively
+- Default IP 10.211.55.201 ...
+10.211.55.203 for PHD nodes - phd1.localdomain, phd2.localdomain, phd3.localdomain respectively
 - Ambari host becomes the local yum repository
 - Ambari host gets passwordless ssh access to all other nodes
 - All components from the above downloaded files are copied into yum repository inside the ambari host
-- **very important** The VMs are bridged hardcoded with Wifi network interface on a public network.
-Read [Vagrant Network](http://docs.vagrantup.com/v2/networking/index.html) for more details.
-You can change the bridge to go on any other interface by changing `BRIDGE_INTERFACE` variable.
-Look inside Vagrantfile for more information.
+- All nodes are on private network
-- All nodes are bridged to public as some YUM updates were needed and they need to have access to the internet.
-You can use NAT, just make sure your nodes have internet access through the host.
+- All nodes are NAT to public as some YUM updates were needed and they need to have access to the internet.

 ###Configurations
 - Ambari server is 1GB.
 You can change this value by setting ```AMBARI_MEMORY_MB``` variable